OUR FOCUS: SERVING PATIENTS

 There is currently no cure for RRP and it is typically treated by frequent surgeries to remove the tumors, temporarily restoring the airway before renewed tumor growth.
 In the most extreme cases, a tracheostomy (surgical insertion of a tube into the windpipe) may be necessary.

 Advancements on the Horizon for RRP

 There is an urgent need for an effective and tolerable non-invasive RRP treatment that eliminates the need for recurrent invasive surgeries.
-A Phase 1/2 clinical trial is currently planned to evaluate INOVIO’s DNA medicine INO-3107, a potential non-surgical RRP treatment targeting both HPV 6 and HPV 11 antigens.
+A Phase 1/2 clinical trial will evaluate INOVIO’s DNA medicine INO-3107, a potential non-surgical RRP treatment targeting both HPV 6 and HPV 11 antigens.

 NIH – National Institute on Deafness and Other Communication Disorders (NIDCD).
 Recurrent Respiratory Papillomatosis or Laryngeal Papillomatosis.
 Available at: nidcd.nih.gov.
 Accessed February 10, 2020.

 National Organization for Rare Disorders (NORD).
 Rare Disease Database – Recurrent Respiratory Papillomatosis.
 Available at: rarediseases.org.
 Accessed February 10, 2020.